-The key focus of this work package is to ensure the project meets the overall objectives of the two-year project and the main objectives for this work package are:
+The key focus of this work package was to ensure the project met the overall objectives of the two-year project.
+The main objectives for this work package were:

-- Ensure all aspects of the EC requirements for communication and reporting are fulfilled.
+- Ensuring all aspects of the EC requirements for communication and reporting were fulfilled.

 - Overall management of the activities within the project.